JoAnn Jayne: Judicial career

 In 2012, Jayne was elected justice of the peace for Lake County, Montana, becoming the first Native American woman to serve as a Justice Court Judge in the state's history.
 She began her term on January 2, 2013.

 In September 2013, her application for a District Court Judge position was rejected amid allegations of plagiarism.
 The issue arose from her submission of a court filing written by someone else as part of her application's writing sample, which Jayne described as an "inadvertent mistake made in her haste to finish her application packet."
 She ran for re-election as the incumbent Justice of the Peace in 2014.

 Her judicial experience includes serving as an associate justice for the appeals court for the Confederated Salish and Kootenai Tribes, chief associate justice for the Blackfeet Tribal Appeals Court, and as a judge for both the Blackfeet Tribal Court and the Crow Tribal Court.

-On July 11, 2017, Jayne was appointed to the Navajo Nation Supreme Court by president Russell Begaye to succede acting justice Allen Sloan.
+On July 11, 2017, Jayne was appointed to the Navajo Nation Supreme Court by president Russell Begaye to succeed acting justice Allen Sloan.
 The Navajo Nation Council confirmed her appointment as probationary chief justice for a two-year term on January 24, 2018.
 Upon her appointment, she became the third woman to serve as chief justice of the Navajo Nation Supreme Court.
 She was serving in this capacity as of 2021.

 In February 2025, public hearings for her permanent confirmation were postponed after the Navajo Nation Bar Association failed to submit its required evaluation reports.
 In June 2025, the Navajo Nation Law and Order Committee voted 3-0, with one abstention, to deny her permanent confirmation, officially ending her tenure on the court.
 She was replaced by interim chief justice Eleanor Shirley in July 2025.